Hyperbolicity, degeneracy, and expansion of random intersection graphs: Preliminaries

 \subsection{Degeneracy \& Expansion}

-Although it is widely accepted that complex networks tend to be sparse (in terms of edge density), this property does not suffice for reducing the algorithmic complexity of NP-hard analysis tasks.
-In order to take advantage of parameterized algorithms, we focus on \emph{structural} sparseness.
-For instance, it is not enough for a graph to be sparse on average, we would also like it to have sparse subgraphs.
-This motivates a very general class of structurally sparse graphs---those of bounded \emph{degeneracy}: A graph is $d$-degenerate if every subgraph has a vertex of degree at most $d$.
+Although it is widely accepted that complex networks tend to be sparse (in terms of edge density), this property usually is not sufficient to improve algorithmic tractability: many NP-hard problems on graphs, for instance, remain NP-hard when restricted to graphs with bounded average degree.
+In contrast, graph classes that are \emph{structurally} sparse (bounded treewidth, planar, \etc) often admit more efficient algorithms---in particular when viewed through the lens of parameterized complexity.
+Consequently, we are interested whether random graph models and, by extension, real-world networks exhibit any form of structural sparseness that might be exploitable algorithmically.

+As a first step, we would like that a graph is not only sparse on average, but that this property extends to all of its subgraphs.
+This requirement motivates a very general class of structurally sparse graphs---that of bounded \emph{degeneracy}.

+\begin{defn}[$k$-core] The {\em $k$-core} of $G$ is the maximum induced subgraph of $G$ in which all vertices have degree at least $k$.
+The {\em degeneracy} of $G$ is the maximum $k$ so that the $k$-core is nonempty (equivalently, the least positive integer $k$ such that every induced subgraph of $G$ contains a vertex with at most $k$ neighbors). \end{defn}

 It is easy to see that the degeneracy is lower-bounded by the size of the largest clique.
-Thus, the degeneracy of intersection graphs is bounded below by the maximum attribute degree in the associated bipartite graph (since each attribute contributes a complete subgraph of size equal to its degree to the intersection graph).
+Thus, the degeneracy of intersection graphs is bounded below by the maximum attribute degree in the associated bipartite graph since each attribute contributes a complete subgraph of size equal to its degree to the intersection graph.
 For certain parameter values, this lower bound will, \whp, give the correct order of magnitude of the degeneracy of the graph.

-Bounded degeneracy however is often too weak a structural guarantee for the design fast algorithms.
-Here we focus on the stronger structural property of \emph{bounded expansion} which provides a rich framework of algorithmic tools~\cite{NOdM08}.
+Some classes of graphs with bounded degeneracy have stronger structural properties---here we focus on the so-called graphs of \emph{bounded expansion}~\cite{NOdM08}.
 In the context of networks, bounded expansion captures the idea that networks decompose into small dense structures (e.g. communities) connected by a sparse global structure.
-More formally, we characterize bounded-expansion classes using special graph minors and an associated density measure (the grad).
+More formally, we characterize bounded-expansion classes using special graph minors and an associated density measure `grad' (\cf Figure~\ref{fig:shallowminor}).